 Lowa

 Wulleb Limdunanij

-Jemaliwut Edao Lanej Lewoj
+Jemaliwut Letao Lanej Lewoj

-From the Ratak chain the cosmological genealogy is as follows:
+From the Ratak chain the cosmogonic genealogy is as follows:

-Wulleb Lejman Jemaliwut Edao Lanej Lewoj Lino Ni
+Wulleb Lejman Jemaliwut Letao Lanej Lewoj Lino Ni

 Other accounts add information, some contradictory.
-According to Knappe the frist being was Wulleb who lived with his wife on the invisible island of Eb.
-One day a tree grew from Wulleb's head, split his skull, and out came Edao and Jemeliut.
-Edao quarreled with his father and went away, flying through the air with a basket of earth some of which spilled through a hole, so that the islands came into existence in the sea.
-Then Edao planted the land, created land and sea animals, and married his mother.
+According to Knappe the first being was Wulleb who lived with his wife on the invisible island of Eb.
+One day a tree grew from Wulleb's head, split his skull, and out came Letao and Jemeliut.
+Letao quarreled with his father and went away, flying through the air with a basket of earth some of which spilled through a hole, so that the islands came into existence in the sea.
+Then Letao planted the land, created land and sea animals, and married his mother.
 Then the bird Babuk came with the female sexual organ in his beak.
-Etau hid it.
+Letao hid it.
 Lejman found it and put it on.
 Neither wore clothes at this time but Lejman became ashamed and took two mats as covering (beginning of clothing).
-From there union came the first people.
-In this version it is Edao who is credited with creating the animals and plants.
+From their union came the first people.
+In this version, Letao is credited with creating the animals and plants.
 According to Knappe (1888) the woman wasn't ashamed at her nakedness but because she had an incestuous relationship with her son.